codeforamerica/form-flow/README.md

 This list is passed to DropZone and anything not listed in `accepted-file-types` will be rejected by the file upload widget.

-_Note: `.tif`/`.tiff` extensions do not work seem to work right in DropZone, and we do not recommend including that file type.
+_Note: `.tif`/`.tiff` extensions do not seem to work right in DropZone, and we do not recommend including that file type.
 We've noticed that thumbnails are not created correctly for TIFF files._

 #### Thumbnails